How to dispute a fine or infringement

 - name and current address of the company or owner, if different to your own.

-In the first stage, Council will investigate the matters raised in your appeal and decide if there are sufficient grounds to waive or cancel the PIN.
+Council will investigate the matters raised in your dispute and will decide if there are sufficient grounds to waive or cancel the PIN.

-You must lodge your request to Council to dispute the fine within 28 days from the date the PIN was issued, to avoid further notices or additional costs.
-Once your dispute has been received, Council will place the matter on hold until a final decision has been provided.
+You must lodge your request to Council within 28 days from the PIN issued date to avoid further notices or additional costs.
+Upon receipt, Council will place the matter on hold until a final decision is made.

 Council will take all reasonable and appropriate steps to protect the privacy of individuals as required by the Information Privacy Act 2009 and the information privacy principles contained within the Act.
-When collecting your personal information for infringement purposes, your details may be passed to Council's contracted service provider to manage the infringement processes on our behalf.
+Council may pass your personal information to its contracted service provider to manage the process on your behalf.

-For your security do not send your complete bank or financial institution details or statements when appealing a fine.
-If you believe supplying this information is an essential part of your appeal, please ensure all account numbers and any other sensitive information you don't want viewed are erased or blacked out.
+For your security, do not send your complete bank or financial institution details or statements when appealing a fine.
+If you believe this information is essential, erase or black out account numbers and other sensitive information.

 Lodging your stage one review

-You can dispute a fine online or send your written request for review with any evidence and additional information to:
+You can dispute a fine online or send a written request for review with any evidence and additional information to: